D-splitting methods: 2N -storage embedded explicit pseudo-geometric Runge-Kutta methods using splitting methods: Runge-Kutta and 2 -storage methods

 One step involves $s$ evaluations of the vector field, but also the $s$ vectors $k_i, \ i=1,2,\ldots,s$ have to be stored in memory since they are required in \eqref{eq.RK1} and \eqref{eq.RK2} when the coefficients $a_{ij}, b_i$ are arbitrary.
 However, it is possible to reduce the number of vectors to be stored in memory by adding appropriate conditions to the coefficients.
-The minimum number of storage locations per step is given by a class of RK methods introduced by Williamson which are referred as 2$N$-storage methods of Williamson type (W), which keeps only two vectors in memory and depens on $2s-1$ parameters, $A_i,B_i, \ i=1,2,\ldots,s$ with $A_1=0$.
-This procedure to build 2$N$-storage methods is not unique, e.g. the scheme in the two-register van der Howen (vdH) format \cite{howen77coi}, which are both given by ($y_0=x_n$)
+The minimum number of storage locations per step is given by a class of RK methods introduced by Williamson which are referred as 2$N$-storage methods of Williamson type (W), which keeps only two vectors in memory and depends on $2s-1$ parameters, $A_i,B_i, \ i=1,2,\ldots,s$ with $A_1=0$.
+This procedure to build 2$N$-storage methods is not unique, e.g. the scheme in the two-register van der Houwen (vdH) format \cite{houwen77coi}, which are both given by ($y_0=x_n$)

 and $x_{n+1}=y_s$.
+The following pseudo-codes show that these schemes require to store only two registers per step \\

 The vdH schemes is usually referred as 2R methods, which corresponds to the scheme \eqref{eq.RK1}-\eqref{eq.RK2} when $a_{i,j}=b_j, \ i=j+1,j+2,\ldots,s$.
 Several 2R embedded methods of order three, four and five are given in \cite{kennedy00lse}.
-Embedded methods are provided, but a third storage register is requeired, increasing the storage cost.
+Embedded methods are provided, but then a third storage register is required, increasing the storage cost.